CNCLgithub/PhySMC/README.md

-# PhySMC.jl - Physical simulation safe of Probabalistic programming
+# PhySMC.jl - Physical simulation safe for Probabalistic programming

 > NOTE!: this is a work in progress and the API is NOT stable